madeso/bookshelf/content/books/97things/thing_80.md

 +++
-title = "Test for Required Behavior, not Incidental Behavior" weight = 80
+title = "80: Test for Required Behavior, not Incidental Behavior" weight = 80
 +++